 Learn how to paint this river with a bridge and quint town using acrylics in this painting tutorial.
 Artist Ashley Krieger is traveling and painting in all 50 U.S. states.
 Today she takes you to New Hampshire to capture the New England charm of Henniker, New Hampshire.
-I hope you enjoy this video as she paints plein air.
+I hope you learn a lot and enjoy this video as she paints plein air.

 While we were in New Hampshire it rained and it rained hard almost all week.
 We had streams flowing on both sides of our camper.
 So playing outside was a wet, muddy disaster.
 I would normally not care about muddy kids, but laundry is a bit different when you live in an RV.
 We went to a museum and a submarine to pass the time and both were fun.
 Most of our time was spent in the RV playing Legos, I'm still finding legos.
 The last two evenings were clear and so I was able to paint this lovely bridge.
 As we drove to find a good spot to paint I kept seeing things that I would have loved to enjoy if only the weather would have cooperated.
 I felt like we got gipped while we were here.
 But that's all "water under the bridge," we still love you New Hampshire, and we will be back again.
 This bridge is found in downtown Henniker, New Hampshire.
 This town is charming and kept it's New England style charm.
 I just had to paint this lovely town that makes you feel relaxed and right at home.